hibasheikh90/Prompt-and-Context-Engineering/Understanding LLMs/Understanding_LLMs.md

 > LLMs don’t *think*  they **predict words** using patterns from data.
 > You control their style and behavior using **temperature, token limit, Top-K, and Top-P.**

----

-## 👩‍💻 Written by
-**Hiba Sheikh**
-Frontend Developer | AI Learner | Student at GIAIC
-Making AI easy to understand for everyone 💙

----

 ## ⭐ Support
 If you enjoyed this guide, please ⭐ the repo and share it with your friends who are learning about AI!